 Early works in counterfactual video explanation have focused on selecting existing evidence that flips a model’s prediction. ~\citet{kanehira2019multimodal} present one of the earliest frameworks for generating multimodal explanations, identifying spatiotemporal tubes and corresponding attributes whose presence would alter the classifier’s decision.
 While insightful, the method is limited to masking or retrieving existing regions and cannot synthesize novel visual content, restricting its expressiveness in generating counterfactuals.

 To move beyond region selection, generative methods have been explored to produce counterfactual video samples. \citet{reynaud2022d} leverage a conditional GAN to synthesize cardiac ultrasound videos conditioned on user-specified clinical factors, enabling actionable visual counterfactuals for model interpretation.
 However, the method inherits common GAN limitations, such as training instability, mode collapse, and reduced temporal consistency for longer sequences.
-More recently, diffusion models have emerged as a stable, higher‑fidelity alternative for counterfactual video generation. \citet{reynaud2023feature} propose a cascaded diffusion framework that generates high‑resolution echocardiogram videos conditioned on clinical attributes and a randomly selected reference frame.
-This method processes only a single reference frame rather than the whole sequence, leading to poor temporal coherence, and it does not incorporate feedback from the target model.
+More recently, diffusion models have emerged as a stable, higher-fidelity alternative for generating counterfactual videos. \citet{reynaud2023feature} propose a cascaded diffusion framework that generates high‑resolution echocardiogram videos conditioned on clinical attributes and a randomly selected reference frame.
+This method processes only a single reference frame, rather than the entire sequence, resulting in poor temporal coherence, and it does not incorporate feedback from the target model.
 Similarly, \citet{zong2025text} introduce a multimodal debiasing pipeline using a text-guided diffusion model to generate fine-grained counterfactuals for video-based fake news detection.
-Although semantic control is achieved through textual prompts, the approach lacks supervision from the target classifier, reducing its explanatory power.
+Although semantic control is achieved through textual prompts, the approach lacks conditioning on the target classifier, reducing its explanatory power.
 In both cases, the target model is used only post‑hoc for evaluation rather than guiding the counterfactual generation.
-Consequently, the resulting explanations may not reflect the model’s behavior or causal reasoning.
+Consequently, the resulting explanations may not capture the model’s actual decision process and, in some cases, may lead to misleading or spurious interpretations.
 Furthermore, both approaches operate in pixel space, incurring high computational cost and limiting scalability to longer or higher‑resolution videos.